 When you bet on the NFL, you should know all about the numbers.
 Numbers for stats, numbers for trends, numbers for betting lines, numbers for ‘totals’ – You should know it all.
 Here at Bang the Book, we are set to talk about the football betting lines for Week 11.
-Here are the most important numbers that you need to remember for the week!
+Here are the most important numbers that you need to remember for the NFL betting on week 11!

 0: The number of games that the New York Jets have ever won against the St. Louis Rams at the Edward Jones Dome.
 That’s just even worse news for a New York outfit that is clearly just a wreck at the moment, and the inmates that are running the asylum are clearly out of control.
 QB Tim Tebow has been called out by his teammates anonymously as “terrible” and “hated,” and that’s only making an already torn apart locker room even worse.